The joy of bringing people together

 Your community may be your best ally against loneliness

 What turned this area into a blossoming community was 60 initial letterbox invites, leading to 20 attendees at that first meeting.
-In just over a year, these former strangers, along with new additions, have built ties that enrich their lives on a daily basis.
-It could be simple things like a neighbour willing to keep an eye on your property, collect your mail or feed your pets.
-It could be the answer to the infamous problem: I have no one to do this with.
-These residents manage to find company for interests like water aerobics or dog walking.
-It could be ad hoc help: Does anyone have a juicer?
-Yes, someone probably does.
+In just over two years, these former strangers, along with new additions, have built ties that enrich their lives on a daily basis.

 Bumping into people, and liking it…